AgoraIO-Extensions/Agora-Java-Server-SDK/README.md

 #### Introduction

-The `AgoraAudioProcessor` is a module designed for Audio 3A processing, which includes Acoustic Echo Cancellation (AEC), Automatic Noise Suppression (ANS), and Automatic Gain Control (AGC).
-It processes audio frames to enhance audio quality by mitigating echo, reducing noise, and normalizing volume levels.
+The `AgoraAudioProcessor` is a module designed for Audio 3A processing and Background Human Voice Suppression (BGHVS), which includes Acoustic Echo Cancellation (AEC), Automatic Noise Suppression (ANS), Automatic Gain Control (AGC), and Background Human Voice Suppression (BGHVS).
+It processes audio frames to enhance audio quality by mitigating echo, reducing noise, normalizing volume levels, and suppressing background human voices.
 This module requires corresponding model files to perform its processing tasks.

 #### Classes and Methods